What is the Warm Homes Plan?

 available universally to anyone who wants a heat pump

-Air-to-air heat pumps are also now included in the scheme
+Air-to-air heat pumps are also now included in the scheme, although they are only eligible for a £2,500 grant.

 How will the Warm Homes Plan be delivered?